denysdovhan/wtfjs/README.md

 {} + {} // -> '[object Object][object Object]'
 ```

+### 💡 Explanation:

-**Explanation:** What's happening in the first four examples?
+What's happening in the first four examples?
 Here's a small table to understand addition in JavaScript:

 ```
 Number  + Number  -> addition